Laptop Mag Verdict

 Wrestling legend Ric Flair famously said, "To be the man, you've got to beat the man."
 I'm not sure if Acer has beaten this proverbial man yet, but with the Predator Triton 500, it's definitely a contender.
-This $2,999 gaming laptop impresses with its slim and light chassis, and packs a serious punch with a slew of powerful components, including an 8th Gen Intel processor and one of Nvidia's new RTX 2080 Max-Q graphics.
-There are a couple of trade-offs here, like below-average battery life and a relatively dim display shows Acer has a bit more work to do before it can make our list of best gaming laptops and best RTX 2080 gaming laptops.
+This gaming laptop impresses with its slim and light chassis, and packs a serious punch with a slew of powerful components, including an 8th Gen Intel processor and one of Nvidia's new RTX 2080 Max-Q graphics.
+There are a couple of trade-offs here, like below-average battery life and a relatively dim display, but overall the Triton 500 has enough good stuff going on to make our list of best gaming laptops and best RTX 2080 gaming laptops.

 Acer Predator Triton 500 Price and Configurations

 The $1,649 base model of the Predator Triton 500 offers a 2.2-GHz Intel Core i7-8750H CPU, 16GB of RAM, a 512 NVMe PCIe SSD and an Nvidia GeForce RTX 2060 GPU with 6GB of VRAM.